xokocodo/vengence/README.md

 # vengence
-Unfollow Accounts on Instagram that don't follow you
+Unfollow accounts on Instagram that don't follow you.

+Uses selenium to automate logging in, scrapping the list of followers and following, and then unfollowing accounts.